raspberrypilearning/fart-detector/WORKSHEET.md

 ## Step 2: Wire up the trigger pin

-Shut down the Raspberry Pi and unplug the power for now; we'll plug it back in again later.
+Shut down the Raspberry Pi.

 `sudo halt`

+Unplug the power for now; we'll plug it back in again later.

 Next, let's connect the output of the sensor to one of the GPIO pins; this will be the *trigger* pin which we will monitor in our code to see if a fart has occurred.
 Use GPIO 4 for this (or pin number 7 if you're counting horizontally from the top).
 Take a jumper wire and make the white connection shown below.

 ![](images/fzz_b.png)

 Next take a 47kΩ resistor (resistors are [colour coded](http://en.wikipedia.org/wiki/Electronic_color_code#Resistor_color-coding) to help you identify them) and connect it between the sensor output and ground as shown above.
-This will essentially siphon off a portion of the voltage coming from the sensor output, to help bring it down to the 1.1 to 1.4 volt region of the GPIO threshold for our trigger pin.
+This will siphon off a portion of the voltage coming from the sensor output, to help bring it down to the 1.1 to 1.4 volt region of the GPIO threshold for our trigger pin.
 This single resistor is not going to be enough to get the job done though, so read on.

 ## Step 3: Build a resistor ladder DAC

 The problem we now have is that despite the addition of the 47kΩ resistor, the air quality sensor has quite a large output voltage range.
-0 volts would be in a vacuum (no air, as in space); whereas the maximum 3.3 would be in a terrible, eye watering, silent but deadly fart.
+0 volts would be what we'd find in a vacuum (no air, as in space); whereas the maximum 3.3 would be what we'd see from a terrible, eye-watering, silent-but-deadly fart.
 Depending on the background quality of the air, the output voltage of the sensor can be anywhere within that range.
 So we need a reliable way to always bring that voltage down to just below the GPIO threshold, under different air quality conditions.

 To do this we need *another* variable resistor, so that we can vary the amount of voltage that we siphon off to ground.
 We could use a [potentiometer](http://en.wikipedia.org/wiki/Potentiometer) for this, but you would always need to manually tune it to the background air before it could be used.
 This is not ideal if you want to set the trap and wait for an unsuspecting victim.
-The background air quality can change naturally in the meantime and thus the alarm might go off without a fart.
+The background air quality can change naturally in the meantime, and make the alarm go off without a fart.
 Awkward.

 It would be a lot better to have control of this from within our code.
-Then we can program it to keep adjusting to the background air quality and the trap would not need manual intervention if the air quality changed.
+Then we can program it to keep adjusting to the background air quality, and the trap will not need manual intervention if the air quality changes.

 A clever trick we can use here is the [resistor ladder](http://en.wikipedia.org/wiki/Resistor_ladder).
 This is where we have a set of repeating resistors that we can independently turn on and off in our code.
-If each resistor has a different value in ohms, we can use different combinations of them to give us something approximating the behaviour of a variable resistor / potentiometer.
+If each resistor has a different value in ohms, we can use different combinations of them to give us something approximating the behaviour of a variable resistor/potentiometer.

 ### The theory

-This next section might seem a bit boring but the topics covered will tremendously help your understanding of the project, so I advise you not to skip it!
+This next section might seem a bit boring, but the topics covered will tremendously help your understanding of the project, so I advise you not to skip it!

 Look at the diagram below.
 This *schematically* shows how a resistor ladder would be connected to the TGS2600 air quality sensor.
-So essentially the output voltage of the sensor is coming out of pin number `2` and this is connected to GPIO 4.
+The output voltage of the sensor is coming out of pin number `2`, and this is connected to GPIO 4.
 However, in between that we have several places where we can siphon off voltage to bring the voltage down to the GPIO pin threshold as required.

 ![](images/ladder_schematic.png)

-So far only the 47kΩ `R0` is present on your breadboard which is hard-wired directly to ground.
+So far only the 47kΩ `R0` is present on your breadboard, which is hard-wired directly to ground.
 The other resistors (`R1` to `R4`) are each connected *in parallel* to a different GPIO pin.
 This gives us digital control over whether each resistor is on or off.
 If we configure the GPIO pin to use `INPUT` mode this switches the resistor off, because the GPIO pin is not internally connected to anything.
-However if we set it to use `OUTPUT` mode and then drive the pin LOW, this will connect the resistor to ground and thus some voltage will be siphoned off through it.
+However, if we set it to use `OUTPUT` mode and then drive the pin LOW, this will connect the resistor to ground and some voltage will be siphoned off through it.

 A note about [parallel resistors](http://en.wikipedia.org/wiki/Series_and_parallel_circuits#Resistors_2).
 The total resistance of the ladder is *not* the sum of all the resistors that are turned on.
-It would be if you wired the resistors in series though; that's because the voltage would need to flow through each resistor in turn.
+It would be if you wired the resistors in series, though; that's because the voltage would need to flow through each resistor in turn.
 In parallel, the flow of voltage will divide equally among each resistor and the effect is that the total resistance *is less*.
 So the more resistors we turn on, the lower the total resistance will be, and the more voltage gets siphoned off to ground.

 Since the ladder is controlled digitally by turning resistors on and off, but affects an analogue voltage from the sensor, the circuit can be called a [digital to analogue converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter) or DAC for short.
-This is the opposite of an ADC mentioned earlier.
+This is the opposite of the ADC mentioned earlier.

 Ideally, we need to vary the resistance in a linear way and have a good number of possible on/off combinations that will accommodate the range of the air quality sensor output voltage.
 Consider what would happen if all the resistors had the same value in ohms; how many possible *unique* combinations of resistance values could there be?

-The answer is only 5.
+The answer is only five.
 Look at the table below:

 R1 | R2 | R3 | R4
 --- | --- | --- | ---